EdnaZhang-743/Bulls-Cows-Web-Game/README.md

 Open index.html in your browser.

-✅ This works in most browsers.
+✅ Works in most browsers.

 Option 2: Run with a local server (recommended)